‘Voice’ PD Compares OCN K-Drama’s Mature Rating To Violence In Real Life

 For the latter half of 2016, light-hearted romantic comedies dominated Korean television.
-To truly understand just how big said light-hearted romcoms were during that span of time, all one has to do is list the majority of K-dramas that were considered romcoms.
+To truly understand just how big said light-hearted romcoms were during that span of time, all one has to do is list the majority of K-dramas that were considered them.
 Fantastic, Uncontrollably Fond, My Wife’s Having an Affair this Week, Shopping King Louis, Jealousy Incarnate, Moonlight Over Clouds, and Weightlifting Kim Bok Joo are all considered such.

 The Orion Cinema Network (OCN) changed all that by leading the way with their edgy melodramatic thriller Voice.
 For those who don’t know, the K-drama starring Jang Hyuk and Lee Ha Na is notorious for its depictions of violence and shock aversion in which are necessary for the K-drama’s story to be authentic as it is based off of true events.
-Though K-drama fans, especially those in South Korea, were initially flabbergasted, it kept them on the edge of their seats, resulting in the second-highest viewership ratings OCN has enjoyed with any K-drama.
+Though K-drama fans, especially those in South Korea, were initially flabbergasted, it kept them on the edge of their seats resulting in the second-highest viewership ratings OCN has enjoyed with any K-drama.

 However, Voice‘s depictions of violence and shock aversion proved to be too much for certain K-drama viewers (probably those who happen to stumble on the K-drama late in the series) resulting in it being reviewed for censorship.
 Despite this, Voice still dominated in viewership.